The Raiselig Dossier: Demon's Eye

 The cavern was full of hot mist and steam.
 From deep in the darkness, the sound of something boiling echoed through the air.

 In her glee, she couldn’t help but play.
-“By the rite of Saint George,” she hissed, “This day is my feast day.
+“By the Rite of Saint George,” she hissed, “This day is my feast day.
 I have caught you in my gaze, and thus you are to be my meal.
 Crawl into my mouth, morsel, that I might crunch your bones and suck the blood from your veins.”

 The figure didn’t move.
 “No.”

 Even in her delighted mood, she thought it strange to hear such a blunt denial.
 “No?
-But it was the rite of Saint George that blinded me but on my feast-day.
+But it was the Rite of Saint George that blinded me but on my feast-day.
 So it is written, that on one day of every year I open my eye and may devour all that I see.”

 “I’m afraid not,” their voice was calm.